pke1029/tic-life/README.md

 # tic-life
-LD46 entry, a game based on Conway's Game of Life
+LD46 entry with a theme of 'keep it alive', a game based on Conway's Game of Life.

 Music by Tiziana Comito